Skip to main content

 The Painswick Line:

 It is one of the best books I have ever read.
 It was such a delight to read each chapter that presented something new, witty and funny.
 I’d highly recommend this one for anyone who likes legal fiction.
-I bought Henry Cecil’s books after seeing them on Justice Leela Seth’s bookshelf on a TV show Justbooks.
+I bought Henry Cecil’s books after seeing them on Justice Leila Seth’s bookshelf on a TV show Justbooks.
 The book begins with Justice Painswick’s discovery of a new way of making quick money.
 That forges him on a journey to meet new people, who later become family.
 The book revolves around stories about the Judge and his son, Martin.
 It’s a 5⭐️ read.

 Goodreads Link